SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-leveraging-campaigns.md

     * Under Setup → Data Processing Engine (DPE), ensure that there is a clone of the “OutreachSummary” job (e.g. OutreachSummary Clone).
 This is the DPE that will be run in order to update the Outreach Summary roll-ups on the Campaign.

 **Prerequisites for End User:**

-* See Prerequisites for End User from [Single Payment Gift - Untracked Solicitation](use-cases-single-payment-gift-untracked-solicitation.md)
+See Prerequisites for End User on [Single Payment Gift - Untracked Solicitation](use-cases-single-payment-gift-untracked-solicitation.md)
-* Required
+* Required Steps:
     * Create a new Campaign record, which will be used as the top-level Campaign (e.g. Giving Tuesday 2024)
     * Create Outreach Source Codes for each appeal (e.g. Email #1 - Lapsed Donors, Email #1 - Sustainers, LinkedIn Ad, Email #2 - Lapsed Donors, Direct Mail Version A, Direct Mail Version B)
 * Optional